NolanCameron/Ballistic-Calculator/README.md

 # Ballistic-Calculator
 Language C

+Goals:
-Goal make a simple ballistic calculator to find dope of projectiles and maybe find BC of projectiles
+  1. make a simple ballistic calculator to find dope of projectiles and maybe find BC of projectiles
+  2. Get it to run off of a microcontoller (Atmega32###)